Skip to main content

 Suspending payments

-If your business is seasonal, or you’re taking a break and not keeping any employees, you can suspend your employer account for up to 12 months.
-If you get back up and running at any time during the 12 months, just submit your payment and get in touch to reactivate your account.
+If you restart paying employees at any time during the 12 months, you’ll need to make SG contributions in line with your obligations – just submit your payment and get in touch to reactivate your account.
 Suspended accounts reactivate automatically after 12 months.

 Closing your account